Osama-Yusuf/Osama-Yusuf/README.md

 ## **🙋‍♂️ About me**

-- 🔭 I’m currently working on - A [To Do List](https://osama-yusuf.github.io/) Web Application & E-Commerce Pottery website
+- 🔭 I’m currently working on - Graduating the AWS re/Start track from ITI
 - 🌱 I’m currently learning - Python & Database,
 - 👯 I’m looking to collaborate with - Other developers in community
 - 🤔 I'm looking for help - Learning Algorithms, Design Patterns, Solid Principles, & Data Structure.